Cancer Prevention and Screening Resource Center

 Cervical Cancer

-• Cervical cancer screening should begin at age 21.
-Anyone under age 21 should not be tested.
+• Cervical cancer screening should begin at age 25.

-• Women over age 65 who have had regular cervical cancer testing in the past 10 years with normal results can stop being tested.
+• Women over age 65 who have had regular cervical cancer testing in the past 10 years with normal results and no history of CIN2 or a more serious diagnosis within the past 25 years can stop being tested.
 Women with a history of cervical pre-cancer should continue to be tested for at least 20 years after that diagnosis, even if testing continues past age 65.

 • Women who have had a total hysterectomy (removal of the uterus and cervix) can stop having cervical cancer screening, unless the surgery was done as a treatment for cervical cancer or precancer.
 Women who have had a hysterectomy without removal of the cervix should continue to follow the guidelines above.